ZHUJin2002/ZHUJin2002.github.io/_pages/about.md

 Experimental Study on Microbial Movement under Interface Constraint (Ongoing)
 ------
-* Applying a 3D real-time tracking microscope to track the swimming microorganism for long time (> 15s)
+* Applying a 3D real-time tracking microscope to track the swimming microorganism for long time (> 15 s)
 * Measuring the swimming characteristics, including speed distribution, trajectory curvature, of smooth-swimming *E. coli* on near solid surfaces (glass slides) and semi-solid surfaces (non-nutrient agar of different concentration)
 * (Expected) Building a theoretical model to explain the trends of "pusher" type cells' attraction to softer surfaces